ingararntzen/timingdocs/docs/source/axis.rst

 ========================================================================

 ``Axis`` is a dataset for managing *timed data* on a timeline.
-Timed data is any datset where objects are associated with a timestamp (i.e. single point on the timeline) or with an interval (i.e. a continuous segment on the timeline).
+Timed data is any dataset where objects are associated with a timestamp (i.e. single point on the timeline) or with an interval (i.e. a continuous segment on the timeline).
 Typical examples of timed data include log data, user comments, sensor data, subtitles, images, playlists, transcripts, gps coordinates etc.

-``Axis`` implements efficient data lookup on the timeline and is generally useful for management and visualisation of large datasets of timed data.
-Still, the primary purpose of ``Axis`` is to provide a datastructure suitable for precisely timed playback of timed data.
-This is achieved by connecting one or more ``Sequencers`` to the ``Axis``.
+``Axis`` implements efficient data lookup on the timeline and is generally useful for management and visualization of large datasets of timed data.
+Still, the primary purpose of the axis is to provide a datastructure suitable for precisely timed playback of timed data.
+This is achieved by connecting one or more ``Sequencers`` to the axis.

 ..  _axis-definition: